What/Who Do You Identify As?

 You May Also Be Interested In

 “Fully accepting ourselves and unconditionally loving ourselves is not a good idea.
-It is our duty to mankind.
-For without a commitment to pursue this ideal, we cannot fully love the people we deeply care about or make the contribution to the world that we were destined to make.
-Disregarding this endeavor not only limits ourselves, we limit our full sphere of influence.” – Shane Jacob
+It is our duty.
+Without a commitment to pursue this ideal, we cannot develop the capacity to love the people we care about or make the contribution we were meant to make.
+If we ignore this, we limit ourselves and everyone we influence.” – Shane Jacob